opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-create/cloud-create.md

 # Cloud Create

-Cloud Create is a **free-to-use** Development and Management Platform, which enables cloud developers to create applications on Open Telekom Cloud **fast**.
+Cloud Create is a **free-to-use** Development and Management Platform, which enables cloud developers to create applications on T Cloud Public **fast**.

 1. Cloud architects create applications from premade templates.
 2. They can visually design and adjust the application to fit their needs.
-3. An administrator deploys and updates the application on Open Telekom Cloud.
+3. An administrator deploys and updates the application on T Cloud Public.
 4. Cloud architects can save a design as a private template for personal use or share it public with other users.